-The origins and meaning of the Grau Surname:
+The Origins and Meaning of the Grau Surname:

-Southern French: topographic name for someone who lived near a canal giving access to the sea, Occitan grau (Latin gradus ‘step’).
+A topographic name for someone who lived near a canal giving access to the sea, Occitan grau (Latin gradus ‘step’).

-French: from Old French grau denoting a type of agricultural fork with curved tines (apparently of Germanic origin), hence a metonymic occupational name for a maker, seller, or user of such implements.
+From Old French grau denoting a type of agricultural fork with curved tines (apparently of Germanic origin), hence a metonymic occupational name for a maker, seller, or user of such implements.

-Catalan: topographic name from grau (Latin gradum).
+A topographic name from grau (Latin gradum).

-Catalan: from a reduced form of the common medieval personal name Guerau (see the Gerald Surname).
+From a reduced form of the common medieval personal name Guerau (see the Gerald Surname).